rbind/r-podcast/content/episode/032-rsconf2020-part1.md

 * It was great to meet Jonathan Carroll for the first time!
 We've knowen eachoter virtually for years, in fact he was one of the very first listeners to this little podcast.
 We had lots of fun talking about the trends we're seeing in the R community and the R core team, and share storeis of our Shiny developements (he and I work in the same industry!)
 * I met Ryo <insert last name for the first time as well (he came all the way from Japan).
 He's published some really cool and insightful analyess of "football"  data (the world football that is) and I learned that he is also a hockey fan like me!
 * If you are listening to this on your smartphone you'll see the cool photo Colin took of the 4 of us.
-*There's been a little bit of a turnover in our curator group, and we would welcome anyone who is passoionate about RWeekly's mission to join our team!
+* I had the pleasure of being the curator this past week and a bunch of great content is available!
+Link in the show notes *There's been a little bit of a turnover in our curator group, and we would welcome anyone who is passoionate about RWeekly's mission to join our team!
 Visit Rweekly.org (TODO find real link in the site).
 We've been discussing ways of using new advancements in the automations possible to alleviate some of the manual efforts, but we could certainly use help in seeing that through

 3. Interview with Kevin Ushey setup